[Page Updated 21 November 2019]

 What should I do if bitten by a snake in Thailand?

 1. Remember as much about the snake as you can and get to the hospital immediately.
 Snakes are very hard to identify.
-Some Thailand snakes can kill you in as little as 10 minutes with a good bite.
+Some Thailand snakes can cause severe symptoms in as little as 10 minutes with a good bite.

 2. Don’t waste time sitting around waiting for symptoms to arise before going to the hospital.
 Minutes are crucial with venomous snakes.